fluent/fluent-bit-docs/output/README.md

 # Output Plugins

-The _output plugins_ defines where [Fluent Bit](http://fluentbit.io) should flush the information it gather from the input.
+The _output plugins_ defines where [Fluent Bit](http://fluentbit.io) should flush the information it gathers from the input.
 At the moment the available options are the following:

 | name | title | description |
 | :--- | :--- | :--- |